-- If you are just beginning sport stacking, start on the floor with your Speed Stacks placed directly in front of you.
+- If you are just beginning sport stacking, start on the floor with your Speed Stacks placed directly in front of you, check out our learn to stack page for a full tutorial.

 - Always keep stacks close together to create a solid base for your pyramid.
 In fact, let your cups touch in your pyramid.